 Although I will of course sign-off work if the student insists on submitting in spite of being informed that is unlikely to fulfil all the Assessment Criteris this will mean that my Resubmission Guarantee will not apply.

 This offer for Period 38 is now closed unfortunately for new students (my full quota having been reached).
-However I do intend to make the Early Bird Offer available again for Period 39 (where the conditions will be starting work by 15 July and agreeing to complete by 30 September latest).
-I do take on students resubmitting on most topics (including Topic 8 –provided with Topic 8 they submitted up to and including Period 36).
-The cost of the Early Bird resubmission package varies from GBP 195 to 250 depending on the amount of my time that will be involved.
-Contact me by email via my contact page to register your interest in this!
+However I am making the Early Bird Offer available again for Period 39 (where the conditions will be starting work before or by 15 July and agreeing to complete by 30 September latest).
+I am already reserving places as there was high demand for this offer in Period 38, so contact me by email via my contact page to register your interest in this!
 (There is a provision for students starting as ‘Early Birds’ to upgrade to the later completion date on paying the difference between the Early Bird rate and the normal fee – however the offer is intended to help students both produce their reports in good time and to save them money!)

 It is important to recognise that the Research and Analysis project must be your own work.
 My aim is to provide you with all the direction, help with research and analytical skills and advice necessary so that you can approach the work confidently and actually enjoy doing the work.
 This way you will learn both great academic and practical skills so that should you wish to proceed to a higher degree (such as a Masters or perhaps the Oxford Brookes MBA) you will already possess the necessary graduate skills to undertake independent research, critical thinking and have a good grounding in referencing.
 You will have also learned how to structure and put together a good management style report and slide presentation so that you can build on such skills in your future career.